 Honestly drop through long boards are more expensive but it you’re a beginner it’s worth it.
 How comfortable you are on it really comes down to just standing on a bunch of boards on a carpet and practice turn leans to see how deep it goes and how comfortable you feel with it.
 If you can I’d go wit a drop through with cut outs so you don’t get wheel bite and go flying with your groceries. try to find something with a little more of a curve at the top of the deck that’ll hug your feet more.
 As for turning, the longer the board the less easy to manuever and with a drop through you have less room to go down to turn but honestly since you are just cruising and not getting a board to slide with the length comes down to your comfort.
 I personally felt better with a longer deck because I had more room to put my back foot down on if I started to loose my balance or hit a pebble or something.

 Thanks so much for your help!
-The ply # though, is there a particular one to look for?posted almost 2 years ago
+The ply # though, is there a particular one to look for?posted about 2 years ago